Marcus Clarke: Legacy

-Shortly after Clarke's death, the theater community rallied to support his family, organizing a charity costumed Australian rules football match which was held at the East Melbourne Cricket Ground.
+Shortly after Clarke's death, the theatre community rallied to support his family, organizing a charity costumed Australian rules football match which was held at the East Melbourne Cricket Ground.
 For two hours "Heroes of familiar opera, tragedy, comedy, farce, and pantomime were banded together in strange juxtaposition.
 It was as if the silent figures of the Waxworks exhibition has been suddenly stirred to into wild life and energetic action".
-Whilst the match was not high scoring (the Opera House team kicked six goals, the other team only one), nearly a thousand spectators attended the event, and £74,1s.6d was raised.
+Whilst the match was not high scoring (the Opera House team kicked six goals, the other team only one), nearly a thousand spectators attended the event, and £74/1/6 was raised.

-In 1884 'Marcus Clarke Memorial Volume', assembled by his friend and literary executor Hamilton Mackinnon, was published.
-It contained a "a selection of his most popular journalism with a biographical introduction" with a dedication to the 5th Earl of Rosebery, Archibald Philip Primrose (Prime Minister of England from March 1894 till June 1895) who was a great support of 'His Natural Life.
-In a five-page letter to his wife Marian Clarke, dated 16 January 1884, Lord Rosebery states that he had always admired the book, had given copies to his friends and compared it favorably with Oliver Twist and Victor Hugo's works.
+In 1884 Marcus Clarke Memorial Volume, assembled by his friend and literary executor Hamilton Mackinnon, was published.
+It contained a "a selection of his most popular journalism with a biographical introduction" with a dedication to the 5th Earl of Rosebery, Archibald Philip Primrose (Prime Minister of England from March 1894 till June 1895) who was a great support of His Natural Life.
+In a five-page letter to his wife Marian Clarke, dated 16 January 1884, Lord Rosebery states that he had always admired the book, had given copies to his friends and compared it favourably with Oliver Twist and Victor Hugo's works.

 Recognition

 For the Term of his Natural Life has been translated into Dutch, German, Russian, Swedish, and Chinese.
 A number of editions were published in Britain and the United States.

 Clarke came first in a 1927 newspaper poll in Melbourne to identify the top Australian novelist.

+Clarke's life was dramatised in a 40min 1946 radio play Marcus Clarke, written by Brian Elliott.
+Elliott was a lecturer in Australian history and an expert on Clarke.
+The play was broadcast to commemorate the hundredth anniversary of Clarke's birth.
+On the same week Elliott also appeared on air giving a talk about Clarke.

+Elliott wrote a full-length biography of Clarke that was published in 1958.

+He was also recognised in an episode of the television series Behind the Legend.

-Clarke's contribution to Australian literature is recognized in a number of place names.
+Clarke's contribution to Australian literature is recognised in a number of place names.
 A main street in Canberra City bears his name.
 Clarke had a holiday home on the outskirts of Melbourne in what is now the suburb of Dingley Village.
 Marcus Road and Clarke Road in the suburb commemorate his time there.

 In 1973 he was honored on a postage stamp bearing his portrait issued by Australia Post and he is one of the writers commemorated with a plaque on the Sydney Writers Walk.

 He was inducted into The Australian Media Hall of Fame in 2017.